 Apply ice or cold therapy to reduce pain and inflammation.
 Ice can be applied every hour for 10 minutes initially reducing to 15 minutes every 3-4 hours as required to reduce pain and inflammation.

 Once inflammation has reduced and you are pain-free, exercises are most important.
-Normal function of the shoulder should be restored and this involves releasing tension in tight muscles and strengthening weak ones.
+The normal function of the shoulder should be restored and this involves releasing tension in tight muscles and strengthening weak ones.
 It is usually the external rotator cuff muscles or the muscles which rotate the shoulder joint outwards which are weak compared with the muscles which rotate the humerus inwards.

 In particular, the scapulohumeral rhythm which is the timing of how the shoulder blade moves with the shoulder joint is particularly important.
 As well as strengthening the lateral rotators, stretching muscles at the back of the shoulder are important.